nlbse2023/issue-report-classification/README.md

 The dataset is then split into a training set (90%) and a test set (10%).

 The process of extracting the dataset is described in the [dataset notebook](1-Dataset.ipynb).

+> The dataset has already been extracted to avoid costs on your end, please keep reading to find hyperlinks to both the training and test set.

 ## Training